GaborFicsor/steezy-spatula/README.md

 </details>

-The first row of the detail section features an image of the recipe.
-If the author provided an one, it will be displayed, otherwise, a placeholder image will be shown.
-Next to the image, a details section provides essential information about the recipe, such as its type, preparation and cooking time, serving size, calorie count, and difficulty level.
-Additionally, if the recipe contains nuts, dairy, or both, this information is also highlighted in this section.
+The first row of the detail section shows an image of the recipe, which is either a placeholder image or an image of the actual recipe if it was provided by the author.
+Next to the image, A short details section gives information about the recipe's type, preparation and cooking time, the calories and serving size, difficulty, and finally, if it contains Nuts, Dairy or both at the same time it is also shown.

 <details>
   <summary>image of ingredients and method section</summary>